Jouchef/KubernetesSubmissions/README.md

 - **PersistentVolume (PV):** Defines space for filestorage.
 Can be stored in different storage mediums.
 Pods can claim these with *PVC's*
 - **PersistentVolumeClaim (PVC):** This allows a pod to claim storagespace from a PV.
 - **Namespace** Virtual cluster inside of a cluster.
 With namespace it is possible to divide cluster to smaller logical sections so other software does not interfere with another.
+- **ConfigMap** Used to store configuration variables for the application.
+Changes in configMap reflect instantly in the running application.
+- **Secrets** Used to store sensitive information for example API keys.

 ## Problems and fixes for them